Why choose this course

 Culture and arts at Surrey

 As a BA English Literature student at Surrey, you’ll be introduced to an exciting and thought-provoking cultural environment.
 We combine conventional teaching with a wide range of opportunities for you to engage with our vibrant research culture and arts activities.
 Our skilled and dedicated academics produce internationally-recognised research, conveying ideas enthusiastically and accessibly.

 Regular visiting guest speakers and research seminars provide additional specialised expertise to the course, and encourage students to consider areas for further study.

 We also host a range of events which enable you to immerse yourself in contemporary writing, through the annual Morag Morris Poetry Lecture, the Surrey Poetry Festival and the Surrey New Writers Festival, all of which are run by the School of Literature and Languages.
-The School also regularly hosts talks by major and new writers, annually appoints a Poet in Residence, and has as its Distinguished Writer in Residence, the acclaimed author and film-maker, Iain Sinclair.
+The School also regularly hosts talks by major and new writers, annually appoints a Poet in Residence, and has as its Distinguished Writer in Residence, the acclaimed author Neel Mukherjee.

 Guildford is home to a wide variety of arts activities, including the Yvonne Arnaud Theatre, which puts on new and canonical plays, the Guildford Book Festival – a partner of the School of Literature and Languages – and a host of galleries, libraries and archives that will stimulate and support your independent studies.